yutui1281461/vavr/CONTRIBUTING.md

 # How to Contribute

-Vavr needs to be compiled with **jdk 1.8.0_40** at a minimum, which fixes many type inference bugs of the java compiler.
+Javaslang needs to be compiled with **jdk 1.8.0_40** at minimum, which fixes many type inference bugs of the java compiler.

 [Fork](https://help.github.com/articles/fork-a-repo) the GitHub, send a [pull request](https://help.github.com/articles/using-pull-requests) and keep your fork in [sync](https://help.github.com/articles/syncing-a-fork/) with the upstream repository.

-## Building

-Some people have reported problems building Vavr on their platforms.
-You should be able to build Vavr with Java 8 or above, but on some platforms (operating systems or distributions), you might need to choose from a narrower range of versions of Java, Maven, and the Scala plugin for Maven.
-See [this issue](https://github.com/vavr-io/vavr/issues/2321) for details.

 ## IDE

-We use recent IDE version to develop Vavr.
+We use recent IDE version to develop Javaslang.
 IntelliJ IDEA is preferred over Eclipse.

 Using IntelliJ IDEA, the Community Edition works out-of-the-box.
 The idea-settings.jar can be found in the repo.